-I’ve used Q&A forums for years, it has helped me attract high-quality clients, served as an entry point to my brand, and helped me refine my delivery and advice.
+I’ve used Q&A forums for years, it has helped me attract high-quality clients, grow my coaching business, served as an entry point to my brand, and helped refine my delivery and advice.

 I highly encourage you to consider question and answer sites in your marketing strategy.
 If you have questions for me about this – ask. 🙂